Siegel-Veech Measures of Convex Flat Cone Spheres: Moduli Space of Convex Infinite Flat Spheres

 \begin{remark} The notion of a Delaunay triangulation on a planar flat sphere differs from the usual notion of triangulation on a surface.
 However, it coincides with the original definition given by Delaunay in~\cite{Delaunay}, which applies to a finite set of points in the Euclidean plane.
 In particular, this is the case $X \in \mathbb{P}\Omega(0,\ldots,0,2)$. \end{remark}

 For later use, we define Delaunay triangulations for convex hulls. \begin{definition} Let $X$ be a convex flat sphere, and let $D$ be a convex hull in $X$.
 Let $X_1$ be the infinitesimal sphere obtained by performing Thurston surgery along $D$ in $X$.
-A triangulation $T$ of $D$ is called \emph{Delaunay} if $T$ is a Delaunay triangulation of $X_1$.
+A triangulation $T$ of $D$ is called \textbf{Delaunay} if $T$ is a Delaunay triangulation of $X_1$.

-We say that the convex hull $D$ is \emph{Delaunay-generic} if the corresponding infinitesimal sphere is Delaunay-generic. \end{definition}
+We say that the convex hull $D$ is \textbf{Delaunay-generic} if the corresponding infinitesimal sphere is Delaunay-generic. \end{definition}

 Next, we define Delaunay regions in Teichm\"uller space. \begin{definition} Let $(S, \underline{s})$ be a sphere with labeled points $\underline{s} = (s_1, \ldots, s_n)$.
-A \emph{triangulation $T$ of $(S, \underline{s})$ with respect to $\{s_1, \ldots, s_{n-1}\}$} is a cell decomposition of $S$ satisfying the following conditions: \begin{itemize} \item The vertices of the decomposition are $\{s_1, \ldots, s_{n-1}\}$, and the point $s_n$ lies in the interior of a face. \item Any face that does not contain $s_n$ is a triangle. \end{itemize} We call the boundary of the face containing $s_n$ the \emph{boundary of the triangulation $T$}. \end{definition}
+A \textbf{triangulation $T$ of $(S, \underline{s})$ with respect to $\{s_1, \ldots, s_{n-1}\}$} is a cell decomposition of $S$ satisfying the following conditions: \begin{itemize} \item The points $s_1, \ldots, s_{n-1}$ are the vertices of the cell decomposition, while the point $s_n$ lies in the interior of a face. \item The faces that do not contain $s_n$ are triangles. \end{itemize} We call the boundary of the face containing $s_n$ the \textbf{boundary of the triangulation $T$}. \end{definition}

 \begin{definition} Let $T$ be a triangulation of $(S, \underline{s})$ with respect to $\{s_1, \ldots, s_{n-1}\}$.
-We define the \emph{Delaunay region} $D_{S,\underline{s}}^{Del}(\underline{k};T)$ as the subset of $\mathbb{P}\mathcal{T}_{S, \underline{s}}(\underline{k})$ consisting of $(X,f)$ such that $X$ is Delaunay-generic and $f(T)$ is the Delaunay triangulation of $X$. \end{definition} By abuse of notation, we use $T$ to denote the Delaunay triangulation of $X$ for $(X, f) \in D_{S,\underline{s}}^{Del}(\underline{k};T)$.
+We define the \textbf{Delaunay region} $D_{S,\underline{s}}^{Del}(\underline{k};T)$ as the subset of $\mathbb{P}\mathcal{T}_{S, \underline{s}}(\underline{k})$ consisting of $(X,f)$ such that $X$ is Delaunay-generic and $f(T)$ is the Delaunay triangulation of $X$. \end{definition} By abuse of notation, we use $T$ to denote the Delaunay triangulation of $X$ for $(X, f) \in D_{S,\underline{s}}^{Del}(\underline{k};T)$.

 Similarly to Lemma~\ref{lem:genericdelaunay}, the projection $\pi: \mathbb{P}\mathcal{T}_{S, \underline{s}}(\underline{k}) \to \mathbb{P}\Omega(\underline{k})$ restricts to a homeomorphism from $D_{S,\underline{s}}^{Del}(\underline{k};T)$ onto its image in $\mathbb{P}\Omega(\underline{k})$.
 We continue to use the same notation for this image and refer to it as a Delaunay region in $\mathbb{P}\Omega(\underline{k})$.